ietf-wg-ppm/draft-ietf-ppm-l1-bound-sum/draft-thomson-ppm-l1-bound-sum.md

 # Acknowledgments
 {:numbered="false"}

-David Cook and Chris Patton provided extensive input into the construction of this VDAF.
+Chris Patton provided extensive input into the construction of this VDAF.